klardotsh/gale/README.md

 ```

 gluumy is a small, "fast enough for most day to day stuff", strongly-typed,
-functional language that compiles to Lua, running anywhere Lua 5.1+ can.
-What
+functional, and legally-unencumbered language that compiles to Lua, running
-it lacks in academic background it tries to make up for in simplicity,
+anywhere Lua 5.1+ can.
+What it lacks in academic background it tries to make up
-ergonomics, and intuitiveness.
-Simply put: gluumy is here to Get Shit Done and
+for in simplicity, ergonomics, and intuitiveness.
+Simply put: gluumy is here to
-get out of the way.
-As a bonus, the spec, implementation, and standard
+Get Shit Done and get out of the way.
-libraries are all [Copyfree](https://copyfree.org/) software.

 gluumy has just a few core language constructs: